United States Army Recruiting and Retention College: Fort Knox

+Return to USASSI

+On October 1, 2024, the RRC was reassigned back under the USASSI as part of the recommended changes to the Army accession systems and processes made by the Army Recruiting and Retention Task Force, which included the creation of two new Army MOSs, Talent Acquisition Specialist (42T) for enlisted Soldiers and Talent Acquisition Technician (420T) for warrant officers, that are being taught at the RRC and will eventually replace the current Recruiter (79R) MOS and end detailed recruiting assignments for Soldiers.
+The RRC co-developed the training courses for the new MOSs in conjunction with training developers at USASSI and serves as the lead agency for the training and development of the 42T and 420T students.

 Accreditation

-The RRC is one of 27 Army Centers of Excellence (CoE), Colleges, and Schools under the Army University system and is accredited by the United States Army Training and Doctrine Command (TRADOC) Quality Assurance Office to provide military training and issue diplomas and transcripts to military and civilian students.
+The RRC is one of 27 Army Centers of Excellence (CoE), Colleges, and Schools under the Army University system and is accredited by the United States Army Training and Doctrine Command (TRADOC) Quality Assurance Office to provide military education and issue diplomas and transcripts to military and civilian students.
 It is one of only 45 U.S. military and government training institutions to earn civilian accreditation from the Council on Occupational Education (CoE).

 Courses at the RRC have been evaluated by the American Council on Education (ACE) for awarding of civilian college credit hours towards undergraduate degrees and certificates based on ACE guidelines, and the RRC has Continuing Education Degree Program agreements with several colleges and universities to provide course graduates with accelerated degree plans and college credit hours towards associate's, bachelor's, and master's degrees from those institutions.

 Campus

-The RRC campus is made up of 12 buildings located on 80 acres (326,987 m2) at Fort Knox, Kentucky, which house the executive, academic, and administrative offices, 36 classrooms, dining facility, and student housing.
-The campus layout provides students with less than a 10-minute walk between their housing, classrooms, dining facility, and physical fitness training areas, thus reducing the need for a vehicle while attending.
-Several buildings are named after historic people or events from the 3d Brigade Combat Team, 1st Infantry Division units that previously used them.
+The RRC campus consists of 11 buildings located on approximately 80 acres (326,987 m2) at Fort Knox, Kentucky, which house the executive, academic, and administrative offices, classrooms, and student housing, as well as three support facilities that provide dining, physical fitness and recreational activities.
+The campus layout provides students with an under 10-minute walk between their housing, classrooms, dining, physical fitness, and recreation, thus reducing the need for a vehicle while attending.
+Several campus buildings are named after historic people or events from the 3d Brigade Combat Team, 1st Infantry Division units that previously used them.